eggjs/examples/assets-with-umi-ts/README.md

-# hackernews-async-ts
+# assets-with-umi-ts

-[Hacker News](https://news.ycombinator.com/) showcase using typescript && egg
+showcase for egg&umi with typescript

 ## QuickStart